ganxiyun/ganxiyun.github.io/_posts/2018-09-27-JavaException101.md

 ## Log Only When Exception is Handled
 {% highlight JAVA %}
-// Bad Case, because same exception might be logged many times (log here and the outer invokers),
+// Bad Case, the same exception might be logged many times (log here and the outer invokers),
 // which messes up the log and monitoring tool. try {
   // some routines which may throw CheckedException